MatthewJay412/Project1/README.md

 CRISP-DM Process (How I Tackled It)
 Business Understanding

  First, the big idea: figure out what factors drive developer salaries and see if we can predict them.

 Data Understanding
  I started with simple questions.
 Where are people from?
 What do they know?
 How much experience do they have?
 Some histograms and correlation heatmaps helped a lot here.

 Data Preparation
  There were missing values (because there always are).
 I cleaned things up, encoded categories, and got everything ready for machine learning.

 Modeling
  I built a Random Forest Regressor and tuned it up using GridSearchCV.
-No fancy deep learning stuff — just something solid that could get the job done.
+No fancy deep learning stuff, just something solid that could get the job done.

 Evaluation
 The model pulled an R² score of about 0.049.
-Not perfect, but it definitely found real patterns between skills, experience, and paychecks.
+Yeah, that’s pretty low but honestly, that’s just how it goes when you're trying to predict salaries.

+There are so many things that influence what someone makes: negotiating skills, company profits, bonuses, stock options... and none of that shows up in a basic dataset.
+Not to mention stuff like cost of living differences or random company policies that make salaries jump all over the place.

+So even though the model doesn’t capture most of the reasons people get paid what they do, it did manage to spot some real patterns.
+Things like years of experience and education level still made a noticeable difference.
+And that's the important part — even if the R² score isn't high, the model still learned something meaningful about how skills connect to salaries.

 Deployment (Scenario + Prediction)
  Finally, I created a fictional developer profile and ran it through the model.
 It spit out a predicted salary, and honestly... the number made sense.